JoaoAccorsi/JoaoAccorsi/README.md

 - ⚡ Fun fact: ...
 -->

-I am motivated about technology and focused to software development in general.
+I am motivated about technology and focused in software development in general.

 My main knowledge are in back-end with focus in POO and Java.